mui/material-ui/docs/src/pages/guides/interoperability/interoperability-ja.md

 </StylesProvider>
 ```

 Another approach is to use the `&&` characters in styled-components to [bump up specificity](https://www.styled-components.com/docs/advanced#issues-with-specificity) by repeating the class name.
-You should avoid the usage of `!important`.
+Avoid the usage of `!important`.

 ### Deeper elements